mmb-carb/ESTA/README.md

 ## Open-Source Licence

-As ESTA was developed by the California State Government for use in air quality modeling, the model and its documenation are part of the public domain.
-They are openly licensed under the GNU GPLv3 license, and free for all to use.
+As ESTA was developed by the California State government, the model and its documenation are part of the public domain.
+They are openly licensed under the GNU GPLv3 license, and free for all.

 * [GNU GPLv3 License](LICENSE)